-2025 College Football Win Totals Odds: Ohio State, Oregon Open With Highest Projected Wins
+2025 College Football Win Totals Odds: Oregon Among Four Schools Listed at 10.5 Wins

-Early win projections have been released for 2025, but the highest win totals belonging to the Big Ten's powerhouse programs.
+Early win projections have been released for 2025, and the highest totals belong to the Big Ten's powerhouse programs, including Oregon.

-College football win totals Ryan Day Ohio State
+College football win totals Oregon Ducks Evan Stewart

-College football win totals are available for the 2025 season, with some familiar faces topping the board at 10.5 wins.
+College football win totals are available as the start of the 2025 season closes in, and some familiar faces are atop the board at 10.5 wins each.

-Based on the college football odds, the Big Ten will again be home to the nation's top programs, with Ohio State and Oregon leading the pack in projected wins.
+The early college football odds indicate the Big Ten will once again be home to some of the nation's top programs, with Ohio State, Penn State, and Oregon leading the pack in projected wins.

-With a long way to go before Week 0, here's a look at the 2025 college football win totals.
+There's still a long way to go before Week 0, but here's a look at the latest college football win totals for 2025.

 College football win totals and odds for 2025